belomi123/vagrant-jenkins-tomcat/README.md

-Repo for DevOps tools ( tomcat and jenkins) installation using vagrant cd to jenkins and run 'vagrant up', then samething to tomcat
+Repo for DevOps tools ( tomcat and jenkins) installation using vagrant.

+cd to jenkins and run 'vagrant up', then samething to tomcat